 - Become a Minimalist

 1) Change Your Perspective

 For most people, life on the road isn’t going to be a full-time vacation.
-It takes work and the first thing you need to do is get your mind right about what it is and what it isn’t.
+It takes work and the first thing you need to do is get your mind right about what it is and what it is not.
 People, good meaning people, many of which are your family will not understand your desire to “live in a van down by the river.”
 You need to be okay with that.
-You also need to be understanding of their honest concern for your well being.
+You also need to be understanding of their honest concern for your well-being.

 Along with that, you need to understand that routine on the road is hard to come by.
-If you aren’t okay with change this life probably isn’t right for you.
+If you are not okay with change this life probably is not right for you.
 Expected and unexpected change comes nearly daily when living a life of full-time travel.
 Embrace the unexpected and learn to roll with the punches because the unexpected can often be terrible.
 Wrong turns can lead to great places, breakdowns and flat tires can lead to meeting new and interesting people.
-It isn’t that life on the open road is always a joy ride but the journey is an adventure that comes in many forms.
-Remember you aren’t the first to attempt this lifestyle.
+Life on the open road is not always a joy ride but the journey is an adventure that comes in many forms.
+Remember you are not the first to attempt this lifestyle.
 It could look different than you think but rest assured that others have gone before you and it is possible!